lbee2012/erichy/public/sources/txt/about.md

 hi i'm lbee, a crazy guy. and i...
 - don't use social medias (except gubhit and linkedin).
-- crazy about tracking the habits!
+- crazy about tracking // the habits
-- believe in things i do would reflect my personality!
+- believe in the things-i-do would reflect my personality!

 ### EDUCATIONAL BACKGROUND
 - **i'm broke**